kringtech/ES-64/README.md

 ## Pseudo opcodes in assembly
 LBL is used to make a label.
 It makes parsing consistent.
 DAT is used to make a data entry of specific size.
 PC immediate mode is by # prefix or (PC+) and DAT of correct length.
 All quick format instructions use # prefix for literal consistency.
 ORG is for origin of assembly.
 STR is for a UTF-16 string.
 WRI is for a writeable origin which could contain code but advised against it.
 BLK is for allocation of blank space, or a rounded up amount.

+## Instruction code formats
+Apart from few exceptions the format is regular.
+The most notable exception so far is CLR.
+This clears a register but uses the read early src operand slot and not the write slot.
+This makes sense for early retirement of the instruction with dependent earlier writes still in the pipeline, and the src operand decode of the register can gate a reset on the register.
+As this has a low cycle latency the clear does not delay the pipeline a read register waiting on writing would never happen.
+In a similar way MOV could complete early as long a synthetic wait on the target happens to stop movement overwrite happening too early to be undone later in the pipeline.

+The high regularity makes for easy encoding.
+In practice I think a stategy of flexible encode with a comprehensive decode and equality test is the best way to point out any mnemonic errors.
+It prevents duplication of parse logic and cuts opportunity for errors.
+This dissembly checking builds the assembler out of the simulated decoder and forces design of a cannonical decoder from binary machine words.